 Vegetable oils are heavily refined and processed when making them into cooking oils, rendering them toxic.
 After processing the oils oxidize resulting in the formation of transfats and damaging free radicals (this is a process called hydrogenation).

-The best oils for cooking alternatives
+The best alternative cooking oils

 The truth is, coconut oil which have been regarded as unhealthy is the better choice for cooking.
 Unlike most unsaturated oils, coconut oil does not turn toxic when cooked.

 Extra virgin olive oil (preferably cold-pressed) is great for light cooking and sauteing; but for high heat cooking, these oils are recommended: avocado oil, coconut oil and ghee.

 Also Read: A Critical Look At Vegetable And Seed Oils: Good or Bad?